 12. Paint using neutral colors

 You may love colors that others might consider odd and unpleasant.
-So if you are selling your home, make sure to paint all rooms in a neutral color.
+So if you are selling or renting your home, make sure to paint all rooms in a neutral color.
 A freshly painted room also tends to look cleaner and more modern.
 Remove old wallpaper and if there are nail holes, cover them using sand and putty before painting over them.
 If you do not think you can paint well, hire a professional to do it for you.

 13. Consider removing window treatments and popcorn ceiling

 If the window treatments are cheap and outdated, consider removing them because they might put off buyers who do not have the same taste as you.
 Remove them and replace them with a new ceiling.

 14. Repair damaged floors and window screens